 A contract was made on March 12,1849, with an Irish builder, John Patrick Kirwan, "for the restoration of the Cathedral of St. Louis."
 De Pouilly's original specifications, which became part of the contract, called for a reconstruction that left intact only the lateral walls and the lower part of the front and the flanking hexagonal towers of the old church.
 But as construction proceeded, it became evident that the side walls, too, would have to be demolished.

+During construction, the central clock and bell tower collapsed.
 This calamitous incident caused damage estimated as high as $20,000.
 In the months that followed, inspections by experts sought to determine the cause of the collapse, and proposals and counter-proposals between trustees and builder culminated in the trustees ordering Kirwan to quit the job.
 De Pouilly, the architect, was also dismissed and the trustees employed another architect.